07U/skills-github-pages/Preamble.md

 \\begin{equation}
 	p \\longmapsto q p q^{-1}\\,,
 \\end{equation}
-with some quaternion \\(q\\) (the rotation quaternion).
+with some quaternion \\(q\\) - the rotating quaternion.
 Don't worry, we will go over the definition of quaternion multiplications again.
 I would like to state at this stage, though, that because, by definition,
 \\begin{equation}
 	\\label{eq:Quaternion Inverse}
 	q q^{-1} = 1\\,,